easegress-io/easegress/doc/cookbook/canary-release.md

 ![case 1](../imgs/canary-release-case-1.png)

 Suppose we run an e-Commerce service, and we recently upgraded our Order Service from version 1 to version 2.
 To ensure that our users have the best experience, we want to route the users who are accessing our service from Beijing to use the new Order service (version 2).

+Download the latest Service code from [canary-case-1](https://github.com/megaease/easegress-canary-example/tree/main/case1)

 **1. Traffic tagging**